leonardoademir/leonardoademir/README.md

 # ahoy, matey! welcome aboard this fine vessel! 🏴‍☠️

-I be the captain of this scallywag haven!
-Feel free to explore the treasures and knowledge that lie within, organized with the precision of me beloved lowerCamelCase, unlike the chaotic seas I sail.
+I be the captain of this scallywag haven! feel free to explore the treasures and knowledge that lie within, organized with the precision of me beloved lowerCamelCase, unlike the chaotic seas I sail.
 Yarrrr! ☠️

 ## ⚙️ tools